Simona Abis

 Donna Hitscherich

-Senior Lecturer in Discipline in Business, Finance Division
+- Senior Lecturer in Discipline in Business

-Director, Private Equity Program
+- Private Equity Program

-Bernstein Faculty Leader, Sanford C. Bernstein & Co.
-Center for Leadership and Ethics
+- Bernstein Center for Leadership and Ethics

 Donna Hitscherich

-Senior Lecturer in Discipline in Business, Finance Division
+- Senior Lecturer in Discipline in Business

-Director, Private Equity Program
+- Private Equity Program

-Bernstein Faculty Leader, Sanford C. Bernstein & Co.
-Center for Leadership and Ethics
+- Bernstein Center for Leadership and Ethics

 Professor Donna M. Hitscherich currently serves as a senior lecturer of Finance, director of the Private Equity Program, and a Bernstein Faculty Leader at the Sanford C. Bernstein & Co.
 Center for Leadership and Ethics at Columbia Business School.
 Professor Hitscherich’s courses include Corporate Finance as well as the elective courses Business Law, Mergers and Acquisitions, and Advanced Corporate Finance.
 In 2002, she was nominated for the Dean’s Award for Innovation in the MBA Curriculum for her presentation of the Advanced Corporate Finance course.